-A fumigation zone must be established by the licensed/certified applicator around the deactivation site based on their expertise taking into consideration site characteristics and environmental conditions and warning placards must be posted to secure the site and prevent unauthorized persons from tampering with the deactivating Prepac Ropes (see Section 15.3, Placarding During Deactivation of Incompletely Reacted Prepac Ropes).
+A fumigation zone must be established by the licensed/certified applicator around the deactivation site based on their expertise taking into consideration site characteristics and environmental conditions and warning placards must be posted to secure the site and prevent unauthorized persons from tampering with the deactivating dust (see Section 15.3, Placarding During Deactivation of Incompletely Reacted Prepacs).

-Phostoxin® Prepac Ropes may be "dry deactivated" by storing the Ropes in a locked, steel wire disposal basket or similar ventilated container.
+Phostoxin® Prepacs may be "dry deactivated" by storing the strips in a locked, steel wire disposal basket or similar ventilated container.
 These baskets are available from DEGESCH America, Inc. The wire basket must be kept in a well ventilated area that is protected from rain.
-As time permits, or when the container is full, take the Ropes to an approved site for disposal.
-Storage of partially spent Prepac Ropes in a closed container may result in a fire hazard.
-Large numbers of Prepac Ropes stored in open containers may ignite if contacted by liquids.
+As time permits, or when the container is full, take the Prepac strips to an approved site for disposal.
+Storage of partially spent Prepacs in a closed container may result in a fire hazard.
+Large numbers of Prepacs stored in open containers may ignite if contacted by liquids.

-Prepac Ropes may also be "dry deactivated" by spreading them out on the ground in a secure, open area away from inhabited buildings to be deactivated by atmospheric moisture.
-Care should be taken to ensure that the Ropes are not carried away by the wind.
-If desired, they may be weighted down by several inches of dry sand or soil or by other suitable means.
+Prepacs may also be "dry deactivated" by spreading them out on the ground in a secure, open area away from inhabited buildings to be deactivated by atmospheric moisture.
+Care should be taken to ensure that the Prepacs are not carried away by the wind.
+If desired, they may be weighted down by several inches of sand or soil or by other suitable means.

-After complete deactivation, the spent Prepac Ropes may be gathered for disposal at approved sites
+After deactivation, the spent Prepacs may be gathered for disposal at approved sites.

-Caution: Transport spent Prepac Ropes in open vehicles and allow for air circulation between baskets of Prepacs.
+Caution: Transport spent Prepacs in open vehicles and allow for air circulation between baskets of Prepacs.

-15.5.5 Incompletely Reacted Prepac Ropes may also be deactivated as follows using the "Wet Method"
+15.5.5 Incompletely Reacted Prepacs may also be deactivated as follows using the "Wet Method":

-Caution: Wear appropriate respiratory protection during wet deactivation of incompletely reacted Prepac Ropes.
+Caution: Wear appropriate respiratory protection during wet deactivation of incompletely reacted Prepacs.
 Do not cover the container being used for wet deactivation.
 This procedure should be performed in the open air and not in the fumigated site/structure.

-Appropriate respiratory protection (see Section 6, RESPIRATORY PROTECTION) must be worn at all times when levels of hydrogen phosphide are above 0.01 ppm or unknown, while handling incompletely reacted Prepac Ropes and monitoring hydrogen phosphide gas levels during deactivation.
+Appropriate respiratory protection (see Section 6, RESPIRATORY PROTECTION) must be worn at all times when levels of hydrogen phosphide are above 0.1 ppm or unknown, while handling incompletely reacted Prepacs and monitoring hydrogen phosphide levels during deactivation.

-A fumigation zone must be established by the licensed/certified applicator around the deactivation site based on their expertise taking into consideration site characteristics and environmental conditions and warning placards must be posted to secure the site and prevent unauthorized persons from tampering with the deactivating Prepac Ropes (see Section 15.3, Placarding During Deactivation of Incompletely Reacted Prepac Ropes).
+A fumigation zone must be established by the licensed/certified applicator around the deactivation site based on their expertise taking into consideration site characteristics and environmental conditions and warning placards must be posted to secure the site and prevent unauthorized persons from tampering with the deactivating Prepacs (see Section 15.3, Placarding During Deactivation of Incompletely Reacted Prepacs).